What is actinic keratosis?

 - Have skin that burns or gets freckles when you’re in the sun

-- Have darker skin, hair, and eyes and have been exposed to UV rays without protection
+- Have been exposed to UV rays without protection

-- Are younger than age 40 and live in a place that gets intense sunlight all year
+- Live in a place that gets intense sunlight all year

 - Have a weakened immune system from chemotherapy, AIDS, or an organ transplant